Parkerizing: Applying an anti-corrosion and lubricating phosphatized surface treatment

 The parkerized surface is rough and effectively porous on a very very fine scale.

-This picture shows the frame after it has been reassembled.
+These pictures show the frame after it has been reassembled.
 Of course, the lubricant must be rubbed into all surfaces before starting the reassembly.
 This is necessary to protect all of the surfaces, including the internal ones.

 The external surface now has a microcrystalline structure which can be impregnated with oil, This oil not only protects the surface from wetting and undesired oxidation, but it also provides lubrication.